 The department hosts a weekly biostatistics research seminar that invites speakers from other universities, industry, and government.
 All students are expected to attend at least six seminars per semester, provided there is no conflict with courses.
-Other non-credit requirements include Responsible Conduct of Research, CITI, and HIPAA training.
+Other non-credit requirements include

+Responsible Conduct of Research, CITI, and HIPAA training.
 These requirements are described in detail in Section 6.3.
-PhD students must also serve as teaching assistants which is also a non-credit requirement (see section 7.5, respectively).
+PhD students must also serve as teaching assistants which is also a non-credit requirement (see Sections 7.3.9 and 7.5, respectively).